Robert I. Grossman, MD

 As dean of NYU Grossman School of Medicine, Dr. Grossman led the historic and unprecedented initiative of providing tuition-free medical education for all current and future students in its MD degree program.
 He also curated a new approach to medical education, called Curriculum for the 21st Century (C21), which emphasizes clinical training from the beginning of medical school and includes a revolutionary three-year MD program for select candidates.
 Most recently Dr. Grossman was the driving force behind the creation of NYU Long Island School of Medicine—a partnership between NYU and NYU Langone Health—offering full-tuition scholarships with an accelerated three-year curriculum exclusively devoted to training primary care physicians.

-Each year, NYU Langone Health and NYU Grossman School of Medicine are recognized by outside accreditation entities for providing outstanding care, including U.S. News & World Report’s “Top Hospitals” and “Best Graduate Schools;” Modern Healthcare’s Top 100 Hospitals annual survey; the Center for Medicare and Medicaid Services; Vizient, Inc.; and more.
+Each year, NYU Langone Health and NYU Grossman School of Medicine are recognized by outside accreditation entities for providing outstanding care, including U.S. News & World Report’s “Top Hospitals” and “Best Graduate Schools;” the Center for Medicare and Medicaid Services; the Leapfrog Group; Vizient, Inc.; and more.

 In 2018, Dr. Grossman was named to Time magazine’s inaugural Health Care 50 list of the 50 most influential healthcare leaders who changed the state of healthcare in America, together with Ken Langone, chairman of NYU Langone’s Board of Trustees.
 Additionally, he was named a “Living Landmark” by the New York Landmarks Conservancy in 2013 for his leadership in the aftermath of Hurricane Sandy, which caused unprecedented damage to NYU Langone’s facilities and required the safe evacuation of 322 patients.
 Recently, Dr. Grossman’s pivotal leadership at NYU Langone was chronicled in William A. Haseltine’s book World Class: A Story of Adversity, Transformation, and Success at NYU Langone Health.